Best Antivirus Software Android Central 2020

 My favorite feature of Avast, and the reason it's installed on some of my children's devices, is its automatic gamer mode.
 This tool recognizes when you visit an online gaming site and automatically redirects some resources away from non-critical functions so you can play without experiencing slowdown or being interrupted by popup notifications.
 Avast will still keep an eye on your computer and stop threats, and it will notify you if you attempt to download a game or visit a dangerous website.

 While testing Avast, I observed that this program waits until malicious files are nearly downloaded before snatching the threat and quarantining it.
-This is different from Bitdefender and Kaspersky that doesn't allow the download process to even start, but it is still very efficient at blocking threats from attacking.
+This is different from Bitdefender and Kaspersky that doesn't allow the download process even to start, but it is still very efficient at blocking threats from attacking.
 Avast earns above-average scores for malware protection in both my book and from other third-party labs.

 Because it is a free program, Avast does have several pop-up ads that will get in the way each time you start your computer, open the dashboard, and a few times in between.
 The only ways to avoid these ads are to either enable the gamer mode or purchase a paid program from Avast.
 Avast's Premium Security is just as good at stopping malware from infecting your computers but also extends this protection to other devices connected to your home network, including smart TVs, game consoles, and even your internet router.
 Premium Security also includes webcam monitoring.